MyChayak/hw-rails-wordguesser/README.md

 Verify the Cucumber scenarios run and pass by running `rake cucumber`.

 **Q5.1.** What is a qualitative explanation for why the Cucumber scenarios and step definitions didn't need to be modified at all to work equally well with the Sinatra or Rails versions of the app?
+- The abstraction provided by Cucumber's Gherkin language allows scenarios and step definitions to remain unchanged because they focus on high-level user interactions rather than specific implementation details.
+Both the Sinatra and Rails versions adhere to the same behavior specified in the scenarios, ensuring compatibility without modification.